 The United Methodist Church is facing a profound moment of decision with the work of the Commission on a Way Forward and the upcoming General Conference of 2019.
 The critical issues at stake range from what it means to be truly inclusive to what is the nature of Biblical authority.
-It is possible that at some point each congregation will have to decide which part of the larger church it wants to align with.
-Those conversations have the potential to split churches or help them be clearer about their identity.
+It is possible that at some point each congregation will have to decide which part of the larger church it is called to align with.
+Those conversations have the potential to either split churches or help them claim their identity.
 This handbook offers some basic principles to help with the planning and leading of such conversations, as well as examples of what the “At Table” workshop provided for participants.

 Conversations as Work

 Rarely do we think of conversations in terms of work.
-They happen so naturally and frequently, we view them simply as part of daily life.
+They happen so naturally and frequently, we view them simply as an inevitable part of daily life.
 Yet helpful, intentional conversations also require work–the expenditure of time, attention and energy in order to move toward a desired end.
-We must listen respectfully and speak appropriately, with the understanding that the overall outcome of a good conversation is new understandings and insights for all parties involved.
+We must listen respectfully and speak appropriately, with the understanding that the overall outcome of a good conversation is new understanding and insight for all parties involved.

 When people come together in a meeting, there are really only three kinds of work that they can do: a) exchange information, b) make a decision or c) brainstorm new possibilities.
-Some meetings involve more than one of these kinds of work—depending on the subject and what the group needs at that time.
+Some meetings involve more than one of these —depending on the subject and what the group needs at that time.

 In planning a conversation on a difficult topic, it is vital first to be clear about what kind of work you need to get done.
 Does the group need to make a decision?
 Is the gathering mainly to help everyone understand the range of opinions on the subject?
 Does the group want input from a variety of perspectives to explore a full range of options?

 The second benefit is that your purpose helps you design the format and structure of the conversation.
 The purpose provides the overall direction for the conversation, while the format and structure provide the boundaries within which the communication takes place.
-Proper format and structure are critical to avoid the ever-present temptation simply to engage in arguing, where one side asserts something, the other side responds with a “yes…but…” answer with the pattern repeating itself until eventually everyone quits in frustration.
+Proper format and a clear structure are critical to avoid the ever-present temptation simply to engage in arguing; one side asserts something, the other side responds with a “yes…but…” answer and the pattern repeats itself until eventually everyone quits in frustration.

-This handbook offers guidance on how to plan and structure a conversation so that the outcome is what is helpful and appropriate for the community.
+This handbook offers guidance on how to plan and structure a conversation so that the outcome is helpful and appropriate for the community.

 A Battle of Messages (Argument) or a Learning Conversation